 In the living room, Jan used plenty of accent pillows in pastel tones like blush, fawn and blue to create a softened effect that emphasizes comfort.
 (Of course, a pair of graphic swan-print pillows from Genevieve Gorder balance out the look).
 Lamps provide ambient, cozy lighting instead of a stark fixture overhead.
 In the bedroom, sumptuous fabrics like velvet contrast crisp and classic white hotel-style bedding.

-Shelby’s trained eye helped Jan hone her look and learn something new about herself in the process.
+Autumn and Shelby’s design expertise helped Jan hone her look and learn something new about herself in the process.

 Not sure what your interior design style is?
 Take our fun style quiz.